-I work as a research scientist at Simula Research Laboratory (SRL), Oslo since September 2012 within the Certus Centre SFI.
-I co-founded Sweetzpot AS, a company that makes sensors and real-time feedback systems for health and sports.
+I am a senior research scientist at Simula Research Laboratory (SRL), Oslo within the Certus Centre SFI.
+I co-founded Sweetzpot AS, a company that develops and sells sensors and real-time feedback systems for health and sports.
 I am currently interested in combining deep learning with nonlinear time series analysis to create predictive models for IoT systems.

 I was also a postdoctoral fellow at INRIA Sophia-Antipolis between June 2010- July 2011.
 There I worked with the team PULSAR.
 I managed projects to build Self-adaptive Vision Systems.
 The idea was to bring state-of-the-art software engineering to vision systems.